This post contains affiliate links.

 Queso Fresco

-Añejo Cheese
+Aรฑejo Cheese

 This is another Mexican cheese that is a fair replacement for Cotija cheese.
-It is harder, drier, and is aged longer than Cotija, but its strong salty flavor is suitable for many Mexican favorites like enchiladas.
+It is harder, drier, and aged longer than Cotija, but its strong salty flavor is suitable for many Mexican favorites like enchiladas.
 It is not as crumbly as Cotija, but you can grate it to at least obtain the same size chunks.
-This is a stronger cheese, so be careful to not use too much.
+This is a stronger cheese, so be careful not to use too much.

 Grana Padano